Tony Lip, Green Book Driver, Appeared in Goodfellas, Godfather, Sopranos

 Wondering what Viggo Mortensen’s Green Book character, Frank Anthony Vallelonga, did after the film?
 The man better known as Tony Lip went on to appear in The Godfather, Raging Bull, Dog Day Afternoon, Goodfellas, Donnie Brasco, and the The Sopranos.

-Green Book, which won Best Picture in 2019, makes clear that Vallelonga was always interested in show business.
+Green Book, which won the Oscar for Best Picture in 2019, makes clear that Vallelonga was always interested in show business.
 In the film, he’s seen working as a nightclub bouncer before he gets a job driving Don Shirley (Mahershala Ali) around the Jim Crow-era Deep South.

 Given he was a bouncer at New York’s famed Copacabana nightclub, you might expect that he would be in the famous Copacabana scene of Goodfellas, but no: Vallelonga/Tony Lip is one of several gangsters introduced in the Goodfellas Bamboo Lounge sequence, in which the camera adopts the POV of Henry Hill (Ray Liotta) before going off in directions Hill’s gaze could not.